spike-rabbit/element/docs/components/charts/scatter-chart.md

-# Scatter Chart
+# Scatter chart

-A **Scatter Chart** uses dots to represent values for two different numeric variables.
+A **Scatter chart** uses dots to represent values for two different numeric variables.
 The position of each dot on the horizontal and vertical axis represents the values of an individual data point.